 In my clinic I’ve seen huge success with 16:8 intermittent fasting for losing weight, especially if clients are already eating well but were lacking the results.
 For instance, they were eating cleanly, hydrating, de-stressing, doing a mix of strength and cardio exercise, sleeping well – yet their body still holds onto those extra kilos.
 It’s very frustrating for those people, but also comforting to know they’d do well if starving in the desert!

 16:8 intermittent fasting practised daily dropped off the weight consistently and quite quickly.

 Initially there will be hunger pangs but if you use herbal teas and lemon water in this period and ride them out, they will reduce over the days to follow.

-For best results exercise at the end of a fast then eat.
-If you’re a morning exerciser, that means eat after training.
-Eg, Exercise 6am, feeding window 7am to 3pm, fasting 3pm to 7am.
+For best results exercise at the tail end of a fast.
+Eg, Exercise in morning, eating window 11am to 7pm & fasting 7pm to 11am.

 Giving your gut a break frees up energy for detoxifying, cleaning, repair and building, and also resets and lowers your appetite.